Dear Evan Hansen (film): Differences from the musical

 Nine musical numbers were removed for the film, including "Anybody Have a Map", "Disappear", "To Break in a Glove", and "Good for You", along with the reprises of "Waving Through a Window", "Sincerely Me", "For Forever", and "You Will Be Found".

 The role of Jared was also reduced and the character of Alana expanded.
 Material involving Evan seeing visions of Connor telling him to push forward with the lies and keep his memory alive were also cut.
-Larry’s relationship with Connor was changed from "father" to "stepfather".
-Zoe and Evan also start their relationship during the song "You Will Be Found" in the stage version, but in the film, it is implied that their relationship starts during "Only Us", as we see flash forwards of the two characters going to prom and an amusement park.
+Larry's relationship with Connor was changed from father to stepfather.
+Zoe and Evan also start their relationship during the song "You Will Be Found" in the stage version, but in the film, it is implied that their relationship starts during "Only Us", as flash forwards are seen of the two characters going to prom and an amusement park.
 The ending was also altered for the film.
+Jared Kleinman's last name was changed from Kleinman to Kalwani to accommodate Nik Dodani's casting.

 Music

-The film featured several songs from the musical numbers, performed by the ensemble cast, except for four songs: "Anybody Have a Map?", "Disappear", "To Break In A Glove" and "Good For You", as Chbosky admitted on changing the screenplay in order to narrate the story from Evan's perspective as part of the goal to capture Ben Platt's performance, which led to the songs being excluded.
+The film featured several songs from the musical, performed by the ensemble cast, with the exception of four songs: "Anybody Have a Map?", "Disappear", "To Break In A Glove" and "Good For You".
+Chbosky admitted to changing the screenplay in order to narrate the story from Evan's perspective as part of the goal to capture Ben Platt's performance, which led to the songs being excluded.
 Amandla Stenberg wrote an original track "The Anonymous Ones", with Pasek and Paul.
 The soundtrack featured 16 tracks, with cover versions of the tracks "You Will Be Found", "Waving Through a Window", "Only Us" and "A Little Closer".
 The covers were performed by popular artists, such as Sam Smith, SZA, Summer Walker, Carrie Underwood, Dan + Shay, Finneas O'Connell and Tori Kelly.
-Much of the tracks were released as singles (including the covers), before the soundtrack being released on September 24, 2021 by Interscope Records.
+Many of the tracks were released as singles (including the covers), before the full soundtrack was released by Interscope Records on September 24, 2021.